Architecture ๐Ÿฆž Open Source

 Execute

 Write code.
 Run experiments.
 Fit models to data.
-The board advises โ€” Luvi implements.
+The Lab advises โ€” Luvi implements.

 โ†’